70aa-editCROPSQUARE2.jpg

 Rotation student, Research Assistant (2017-18)

-Owen joined the lab for a Master of Research rotation, and continued on using his histology skills to assist with projects analysing mouse brain and spinal cord tissues.
+Owen joined the lab for a Master of Research rotation, and continued on using his histology skills analysing brain and spinal cord tissues.

 Dr Kelly Jacobs